 By any other person, outside influence or natural forces.

-But a club is not “damaged during a round” if its performance characteristics are deliberately changed by the player during the round, as covered by Rule 4.1a(3).
+But a club is not “damaged during a round” if its playing characteristics are deliberately changed by the player during the round, as covered by Rule 4.1a(3).

-(3) Deliberately Changing Club’s Performance Characteristics During Round.
-A player must not make a stroke with a club whose performance characteristics he or she deliberately changed during the round (including while play is stopped under Rule 5.7a):
+(3) Deliberately Changing Club’s Playing Characteristics During Round.
+A player must not make a stroke with a club when they have deliberately changed that club's characteristics during the round (including while play is stopped under Rule 5.7a):

 By using an adjustable feature or physically changing the club (except when allowed to repair damage under Rule 4.1a(2)), or

 By applying any substance to the clubhead (other than in cleaning it) to affect how it performs in making a stroke.